rwtema/extrautilities_old_issues/README.md

 Regarding Optifine
 ==============
 I do not support Optifine.
-Optifine makes a large amount of changes to the way rendering works compared to Forge/Vanilla and I cannot garauntee that these changes will not break things.
+Optifine makes a large amount of changes to the way rendering works compared to Forge/Vanilla and I cannot guarantee that these changes will not break things.
 If you are using Optifnie and are having a problem (especially involving rendering) please check to see if it happens without Optifine enabled before reporting.

 Regarding Barrel Liquid Dupe glitch in 1.6.4.